bigbio/sdrf-pipelines/README.md

 - -m : via matching between runs to boosts number of identifications
 - -pef : posterior error probability calculation based on target-decoy search
 - -prf : protein score = product of peptide PEPs (one for each sequence)
-- -t : place on SSD (if possible) for faster search
+- -t : place on SSD (if possible) for faster search，It is recommended not to be the same as the raw file directory
 - -n : each thread needs at least 2 GB of RAM,number of threads should be ≤ number of logical cores available(otherwise, MaxQuant can crash)

 ### Description